 - a.
-Assign applicants offered enrollment to the center closest to home except under the following conditions: - 1.
-The applicant chooses a career technical training program that is not available at such center. - 2.
-The applicant would be unduly delayed in participating in the Job Corps program because the closest center is operating at full capacity. - 3.
-The applicant, or the parent or guardian of an applicant requests assignment to another Job Corps center due to circumstances in the home community of the applicant that would impair prospects for his or her successful participation in the Job Corps program. - b.
+Assign enrollees to a center offering the type of career technical training selected by the individual, and, among the centers that offer such training, is closest to the enrollee's home, unless:. - 1.
+The enrollee would be unduly delayed in participating in the Job Corps program because the closest center is operating at full capacity. - 2.
+The parent or guardian of an enrollee requests assignment to another Job Corps center due to circumstances in the home community of the enrollee that would impair prospects for his or her successful participation in the Job Corps program.
+Such a request must be documented in the applicant file. - 3.
+If a parent or guardian of the enrollee objects to the assignment of a enrollee under the age of 18 to a center other than the center closest to home that offers the desired career technical training, such an assignment must not be made.
+The objection of the parent or guardian must be documented in the applicant's file. - b.
 Give priority in assignments of open slots to applicants offered enrollment who are veterans of the armed forces of the United States or spouses of veterans, as specified in Exhibit 1-6.